lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ## I moved to Los Angeles.

 I haven't lived somewhere for more than 1.5 years in the last 6 years.
 In fact, the last two places I lived in (Toronto and Taipei), I thought I would be for at least a few years.
 In 2020, the pandemic kept me from going back to Toronto after a planned 4-month trip to Taiwan.
 After staying a year and a half later, a rushed decision to head back to the US to get vaccinated meant I had to quickly leave an established life behind in Taipei, but with the intention of returning.
 Needless to say, I no longer have a desire to return to Taipei for the foreseeable future.

 There is a certain level of trauma that comes with having the security of your home base being constantly withdrawn.
 Upon reflection, I am now craving permanence and control.
 Permanence to me means living somewhere for at least a few years and taking the time to put down roots to build a new life.
 Control means I solely get to decide where and when, and I no longer have to live with the fear of potentially not returning.
+I am creating my own security through self-reliance.

 Moving to Los Angeles was the easiest decision to make.
 I knew right away I wanted to start my new life here, where I have a solid group of friends, year-round nice weather, a new city to explore and a bevy of foods to try.
 I see myself thriving in this new city and I'm excited for everything else that comes along with that!